nlesc-nano/auto-FOX/docs/4_monte_carlo_args.rst

     :attr:`pes.block.func`                      The callable for performing the Monte Carlo moves.
     :attr:`pes.block.ref`                       A list of reference values for when :attr:`~pes.block.func` operates on :class:`qmflows.Result` objects.
     :attr:`pes.block.kwargs`                    A dictionary with keyword arguments for :attr:`pes.block.func`.
+    :attr:`pes.block.err_func`                  A function for computing the auxilary error of the specified PES descriptor.
     =========================================== ===================================================================================================================

 .. table::